grommunio/grommunio-documentation/kb/php.rst

 _why_ exactly. g-web is a big program and attempts to replicate the problem with a smaller program have been unsuccessful to date.

-mapi.so checks whether opcache.so is loaded and refuses operation if this is the case.
-(This is in lieu of blocking opcache at the distribution packaging level from being installed, which sometimes is too much since FPM, CLI and SAPI can have different INI settings.)
+mapi.so checks whether opcache.so is present and enabled, and if so, refuses operation.
+You must disable opcache.

 Details: